Store Locator

 Himeji Castle (Western Japan)

-The brilliant white walls of Japan’s most beautiful castle become a canvas for soft pink petals in early April.
-Around 1,000 cherry trees surround the grounds, making this one of the best spots for a postcard-perfect photo during sakura season.
+In early April, the white walls of Japan’s most beautiful castle are covered with soft pink petals.
+About 1,000 cherry trees surround it, making it one of the best spots for a perfect cherry blossom photo.

 Mount Yoshino (Nara Prefecture)